KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 find ~/.komodo -type f -iname "*.conf" -exec chmod 600 {} \;
 ```

-To complete setting up your main server, go to the `Set `ulimit` parameters on Ubuntu permanently` section.
+To complete setting up your main server, go to the `Set 'ulimit' parameters on Ubuntu permanently` section.

 ---